AK // SYS LOG

 Result

-tiktok blocked
+TikTok blocked

 DNS blocked at the firewall, IP ranges dropped, ASN ranges covered, DoH neutered.
 That’s a dead app.